 - 1. Permit Agricultural Value Assessments Farmers may have the value of their land in excess of its value for farming exempt from taxation if they meet certain qualifying requirements and file an annual application.
 Land which has received this exemption is subject to a maximum five year roll-back of exempted taxes if converted to a non-farm use.
 The rollback applies to only the acreage converted. - 2.
-Limit Ordinances Affecting Agriculture Local governments may not enact ordinances that would restrict or regulate farm structures or farm practices beyond the requirements of health and safety. - Instruct State Agencies to Encourage Farming State agencies must modify administrative regulations and procedures to encourage the maintenance of commercial agriculture to the extent compatible with health, safety and any applicable - Modify Eminent Domain Proceedings The right of public agencies to acquire farmland by eminent domain is modified, though not removed.
-These agencies are required to give serious consideration to alternative areas before good farmland - Restrict Public Funds for Non-farm Development The right of public agencies to advance funds for sewer, water and other facilities that would encourage non-farm - Limit Special Service Tax Assessments on Farmland The power of special districts to impose benefit assessments or special ad valorem levies on farmland for sewer, water, lighting, non-farm drainage, solid waste disposal, or other landfill
+Limit Ordinances Affecting Agriculture Local governments may not enact ordinances that would restrict or regulate farm structures or farm practices beyond the requirements of health and safety. - 3.
+Instruct State Agencies to Encourage Farming State agencies must modify administrative regulations and procedures to encourage the maintenance of commercial agriculture to the extent compatible with health, safety and any applicable federal regulations. - 4.
+Modify Eminent Domain Proceedings The right of public agencies to acquire farmland by eminent domain is modified, though not removed.
+These agencies are required to give serious consideration to alternative areas before good farmland can be taken for public uses. - 5.
+Restrict Public Funds for Non-farm Development The right of public agencies to advance funds for sewer, water and other facilities that would encourage non-farm development is modified. - 6.
+Limit Special Service Tax Assessments on Farmland The power of special districts to impose benefit assessments or special ad valorem levies on farmland for sewer, water, lighting, non-farm drainage, solid waste disposal, or other landfill operations is limited.

 The Agricultural District Law also provides individual farmers who are not in a district the opportunity to receive an agricultural value assessment by filing an agricultural commitment.
-They must, in writing, commit their land to farming for eight years, and each year must recommit it for the next eight years.
+They must, in writing, commit their land to farming for eight, twelve or twenty years, and each year must recommit it in a manner prescribed by the State Board of Equalization and Assessment.
 If any land in a commitment is converted to a non-farm use while the commitment is still in effect, it is subject to a large tax penalty equal to two times the taxes determined in the year following the conversion or breach of commitment.
 The penalty is levied on the total acreage in the commitment.